by Raghu Nandhan | Apr 29, 2019 | Blog, Employee Engagement

 Social network pages will replace CVs

 The reality is that only a few candidates have time to update their resume.
 And whereas you’re utilized, you are doing not update it in the least.
 It seems that it’s not impossible to become a candidate in principle until you update and send out a current resume.
 However, these days in place of a resume, it’s enough to appear through profiles on LinkedIn and realize open vacancies.
-LinkedIn profiles are typically a lot of specific than a resume, and they are viewed by an outsized variety of people.
+LinkedIn profiles are typically a lot of specifics than a resume, and they are viewed by an outsized variety of people.

 Employee referrals

 Employee referral programs are definitively one among the foremost productive ways that hiring talent and filling open positions.
 Employee referrals should never stop.
 Referrals offer quality hire, not as results they recognize someone; however as a result of the most effective worker will usually even outperform recruiters in building relationships, evaluating and selling extremely qualified professionals who are not active in the labor market.
-In top companies, more than 50% of employees are hired through a referral program
+In top companies, more than 50% of employees are hired through a referral program.

-That being aforementioned, we tend to put employee referrals to our list of best recruitment trends for 2021!
+That being aforementioned, we tend to put employee referrals to our list of the best recruitment trends for 2021!

 Artificial Intelligence is becoming your secret workhorse as a part of Recruitment Trends

 The truth is that Artificial Intelligence (AI) has taken a powerful foothold in recruiting and can possibly still continue to take over a number of the repetitive aspects of your job.
 For example, there’s already software (including LinkedIn Recruiter) that permits you to modify candidate searches and quickly notice prospects that match your criteria.
 Other technology will assist you screen these candidates before you even speak to them.
-Chabot’s will reply to candidate queries thus you don’t need to.
+Cabot’s will reply to candidate queries, thus you don’t need to.

 Multiply the effects of these examples and the time savings is huge.
 For the more additional advance aspects of your job — engaging and interviewing candidates — it’s no surprise that AI is seen as less useful.